 Need to convert a butter measurement into grams pronto?
-A cup, stick, tablespoon… whatever it is you can find out what weight of butter you need and quickly measure it out in grams.
+Want to know how many grams is 1 cup of butter?
+Or a stick or tablespoon?
+Whatever it is, you can find out what weight of butter you need and quickly measure it out in grams.

 1 cup of butter in grams (and parts of a cup)